 Spring is one of the very best times of the year to target crappie.
 Not only does shallow water and dark colors make catching them this time of year unique; it also allows shore stuck anglers a chance at nonstop action.
-However, most people don’t understand why.
+If you are looking for simple, shallow water fishing – this is it.
+I’ve dedicated an entire post to understanding them better.
+Below is a complete quite to spring crappie fishing.

 The spawn, like with most species, correlates heavily with water temperatures.
-However, unlike walleye and pike, who spawn with temperatures in the 40’s (in F), crappies don’t spawn until temperatures are nearing (and many times well into) the 60’s.
+However, unlike walleye and pike, who spawn with temperatures in the 40’s (in F), crappies don’t spawn until temperatures are well into the 60’s.
 In the north country, this means crappie generally don’t spawn until mid-May and into June, and of course varying by latitude (in the south, water temperatures warm up earlier).

 Keep in mind, not all parts of a lake warm at the same time.
 In addition, not all lakes warm up at the same rate.
 Shallow, smaller lakes warm well before their deep counterparts, even if only a few miles away.